-ORLANDO, Fla., April 4, 2014 /PRNewswire-USNewswire/ -- Don't wait to enter Florida Realtors® annual Environmental Award program, or you may be green with ENVY when the winner is chosen.
+ORLANDO, Fla., April 11, 2011 /PRNewswire/ -- Don't wait to enter Florida Realtors® annual Environmental Award program, or you may be green with ENVY when the winner is chosen.
 Popularly known as the "ENVY" award, the honor goes to a development that best preserves Florida's natural quality of life.
 The award may be given in two categories: one for residential development and one for commercial development.

-Some of the other environmentally-concerned developments named as past ENVY Award winners include: Oakland Park, Baldwin Park, Verandah, Lakewood Ranch, Wild Heron, Harmony, World Golf Village, Solivita, Amelia Island Plantation and Viera.
+Some of the other environmentally-concerned developments named as past ENVY Award winners include: Baldwin Park, Verandah, Lakewood Ranch, Wild Heron, Harmony, World Golf Village, Solivita, Amelia Island Plantation and Viera.

-The winner in each category will receive a distinctive Lucite trophy, recognition at Florida Realtors 2014 Conference and Trade Show, Aug.
-13-17, and statewide news coverage as Florida's top environmentally conscious builder.
+The winner in each category will receive a distinctive Lucite trophy, recognition at Florida Realtors 2011 Convention and Trade Show, Aug.
+24-28, and statewide news coverage as Florida's top environmentally conscious builder.
 A panel of distinguished environmental and planning professionals judges the competition.
-The entry deadline is Tuesday, July 8, 2014.
+The entry deadline is Thursday, July 7, 2011.

 ELIGIBILITY: All Florida commercial developments are eligible.
 Also, all planned residential developments with a minimum of 30 residential units in Florida qualify.
 Residential developments must be currently available for marketing and must include a model home.